sam33r0/stratex-project/Readme.md

 # update ./src/db/dbConfig.js file with host and other details.

-# Create a .env file with your usernama, password and secret
+# Create a .env file with your username, password and secret

 example .env is
 POSTGRES_USERNAME= postgres